c4tch/Salesforce-Apex-Test-Framework/README.md

 - c_TestFactory
 - c_TestFactoryMaker

-Two Maker classes are provided for creating Users and Sales Cloud objects.
-These can be rewritten / replaced as needed:
+Some example classes have been provided to demonstrate how to build differnt kinds of business objects, or Entities, for use in Tests.These can be rewritten / replaced as needed:
-- c_TestFactory_Users
+- c_TestFactory_Users (like business users)
+- c_TestFactory_CoreUsers (like sys admin)
-- c_TestFactory_SalesCloud
+- c_TestFactory_SalesCloud (accounts, contacts, optys, customers with contacts etc.)

+The next sections will walk through the function of the factory classes and explain how the framework is used.

 ## c_TestFactory
 Does three jobs: